thePatonSystem/thePatonSystem.github.io/README.md

 • mathematics
 • computational models

-Instead it determines whether those models are **structurally permitted to operate**.
+Instead it determines whether those models are **structurally permitted to operate.**

 ---